-As of December 31, 2018, we had \$15.9 billion in deposits compared to \$13.4 billion at December 31, 2017.
-The growth in deposits is primarily attributable to the increase in certificates of deposit held by the bank.
+As of December 31, 2019, we had \$15.3 billion in deposits compared to \$15.9 billion at December 31, 2018.
 Our core deposits are comprised of non-interest-bearing deposits, money market deposit accounts, savings accounts, and CDs.

-Short-term borrowings - Our short-term financing is generally obtained through short-term bank line financing on an uncommitted, secured basis and securities lending arrangements.
+Short-term borrowings - Our short-term financing is generally obtained through short-term bank line financing on an uncommitted, secured basis, securities lending arrangements, and repurchase agreements.
 We borrow from various banks on a demand basis with company-owned and customer securities pledged as collateral.
 The value of customer-owned securities used as collateral is not reflected in the consolidated statements of financial condition.
 We also have an unsecured, committed bank line available.

-Our uncommitted secured lines of credit at December 31, 2018, totaled \$1.0 billion with six banks and are dependent on having appropriate collateral, as determined by the bank agreements, to secure an advance under the line.
+Our uncommitted secured lines of credit at December 31, 2019, totaled \$835.0 million with four banks and are dependent on having appropriate collateral, as determined by the bank agreements, to secure an advance under the line.
 The availability of our uncommitted lines is subject to approval by the individual banks each time an advance is requested and may be denied.
-Our peak daily borrowing on our uncommitted secured lines was \$391.0 million during the year ended December 31, 2018.
+Our peak daily borrowing on our uncommitted secured lines was \$276.0 million during the year ended December 31, 2019.
 There are no compensating balance requirements under these arrangements.
 Any borrowings on secured lines of credit are day-to-day and are generally utilized to finance certain fixed income securities.
-At December 31, 2018, our uncommitted secured lines of credit of \$56.0 million were collateralized by company-owned securities valued at \$63.0 million.
+At December 31, 2019, we had no outstanding balances on our uncommitted secured lines of credit.

-The Federal Home Loan advances of \$540.0 million as of December 31, 2018, are floating-rate advances.
-The weighted average interest rates during the year ended December 31, 2018, on these advances is 1.61%.
+The Federal Home Loan advances of \$250.0 million as of December 31, 2019, are floating-rate advances.
+The weighted-average interest rates during the year ended December 31, 2019, on these advances is 1.76%.
 The advances are secured by Stifel Bancorp's residential mortgage loan portfolio and investment portfolio.
 The interest rates reset on a daily basis.
 Stifel Bancorp has the option to prepay these advances without penalty on the interest reset date.

-Unsecured short-term borrowings - On April 26, 2017, we amended our existing Credit Agreement, whereby increasing our revolving credit facility to \$200.0 million.
-The credit facility expires in March 2020.
-The applicable interest rate under the revolving credit facility is calculated as a per annum rate equal to LIBOR plus 2.00%, as defined.
+Unsecured short-term borrowings - On March 5, 2019, we amended our existing Credit Agreement, which now expires in March 2024.
+The applicable interest rate under the revolving credit facility is calculated as a per annum rate equal to LIBOR plus 1.75%, as defined.

 We can draw upon this line as long as certain restrictive covenants are maintained.
 Under our amended and restatement Credit Agreement, we are required to maintain compliance with a minimum consolidated tangible net worth covenant, as defined, and a maximum consolidated total capitalization ratio covenant, as defined.
-In addition, Stifel, our broker-dealer subsidiary, is required to maintain compliance with a minimum regulatory excess net capital covenant, as defined, and our bank subsidiaries are required to maintain their status as well-capitalized, as defined.
+In addition, Stifel, our broker-dealer subsidiary, is required to maintain compliance with a minimum regulatory excess net capital covenant, as defined, and our bank subsidiaries are required to maintain its status as well-capitalized, as defined.

 Our revolving credit facility contains customary events of default, including, without limitation, payment defaults, breaches of representations and warranties, covenant defaults, cross-defaults to similar obligations, certain events of bankruptcy and insolvency, and judgment defaults.
-At December 31, 2018, we had no advances on our revolving credit facility and were in compliance with all covenants.
+At December 31, 2019, we had no advances on the \$200.0 million revolving credit facility and were in compliance with all covenants.

-In June 2018, Stifel, our broker-dealer subsidiary, entered into a 364-day, Credit Agreement ("Stifel Credit Facility") with a maturity date of June 2019 in which the lenders are a number of financial institutions.
+Stifel, our broker-dealer subsidiary, has a 364-day Credit Agreement ("Stifel Credit Facility") with a maturity date of June 2020 in which the lenders are a number of financial institutions.
 This committed unsecured borrowing facility provides for maximum borrowings of up to \$250.0 million at variable rates of interest.